yurisuika/Zehn/README.md

 ![acrylic](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/acrylic.gif)

 ### Reveal
-Reveal is a Fluent Design effect that reveals some hidden details to certain controls in a radial gradient around the mouse pointer.
+Reveal is a Fluent Design effect that reveals hidden backgrounds and borders in a radial gradient around the pointer upon hover.

 In Zehn, when `Transparency Effects` is enabled, various interactive elements are given a Reveal effect.
-There are two variants of Reveal:
-* List style: This appears on pagelist entries such as settings and notes pageslists.
-* Button style: This appears on primary control section panels.
+This is either done based on the mouse position within the surrounding container of the items, or base on the mouse position within the items themselves.

+Buttons take on with the first flavor.
+Both pagelist entries and context menu entries use the second flavor.
+Each has a distinction to how backgrounds and borders are styled.

 ![reveal](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/reveal.gif)